-We first apply penalized B-splines to estimate $\hat{y}i(t)$ from the noisy microarray observations and conduct functional F-test (Storey et al., 2005) to identify differentially expressed genes.
-The multiple testing adjustment procedure proposed by Benjamini and Hochberg (1995) is then used to control the false discovery rate (FDR) at 0.05 level.
-When less than 200 genes are selected as significant, we include 200 top ranked genes in the subsequent clustering analysis.
+We first applied penalized B-splines to estimate $\hat{y}i(t)$ from the noisy microarray observations and conducted functional F-test (Storey et al. (2005)) to identify differentially expressed genes.
+The multiple testing adjustment procedure proposed by Benjamini and Hochberg (1995) was then used to control the false discovery rate (FDR) at 0.05 level.
+When less than 200 genes were selected as significant, we included 200 top-ranked genes in the subsequent clustering analysis.

-For the sake of compactness and clarity, we only present the results of three representative subjects, subject 2 (asymptomatic, 22 significant genes and 178 other top ranked genes), subject 10 (symptomatic, with 2,504 significant genes), and subject 11 (asymptomatic, 1 significant gene and 199 other top ranked genes) in the main text.
+For the sake of clarity, we only present the results of three representative subjects: Subject 2 (asymptomatic, 22 significant genes, and 178 other top-ranked genes), Subject 10 (symptomatic, with 2,504 significant genes), and Subject 11 (asymptomatic, 1 significant gene, and 199 other top-ranked genes) in the main text.
 More technical details and the cluster analysis results of other subjects can be found in Section S3 of Supplementary Materials.

-We apply fPCA to the selected genes for each subject.
-The first two functional principal components (FPCs) are chosen, explaining 97.74%, 99.04%, and 94.15% of the total variation for subjects 2, 10, and 11, respectively.
-Each gene is represented by the first two FPCs, $\vec{s}i = (s{i1}, s{i2})$ .
+We applied fPCA to the selected genes for each subject.
+The first two functional principal components (FPCs) were chosen, explaining 97.74%, 99.04%, and 94.15% of the total variation for Subjects 2, 10, and 11, respectively.
+Each gene was represented by the first two FPCs, $\vec{s}i = (s{i1}, s{i2})$ .

-The scatter plots of the first two FPCs for these subjects are displayed in Figure 5.4.
-The scatter plots of subjects 2 and 10 exhibit circular patterns and this pattern is much more pronounced in subject 10 (symptomatic) than subject 2 (asymptomatic).
-The scatter plot of subject 11 does not follow a circular pattern, but we can consider it as an example for the uniformly distributed data on $S^1$ .
+The scatter plots of the first two FPCs for these subjects are displayed in Figure 4.
+The scatter plots of Subjects 2 and 10 exhibit circular patterns and this pattern is much more pronounced in Subject 10 (symptomatic) than Subject 2 (asymptomatic).
+The scatter plot of Subject 11 does not follow a circular pattern, but we can consider it as an example for the uniformly distributed data on $S^1$ .
 We also observe that all symptomatic subjects and most asymptomatic subjects have circular shaped principal component scores, but generally the circular patterns are much clearer for the symptomatic subjects than those of the asymptomatic ones (see Figures S7 to S20 in Supplementary Material).
 A natural question arises: Why do the principal component scatter plots show circular pattern, and why is this pattern clearer for the symptomatic subjects than the asymptomatic ones?
 The answer to this question is surprisingly nontrivial and we defer the related discussions to Section S6 of Supplementary Materials.